How Much Baby Talk You Enjoy? - Baby Talk in ABDL

 Wuv my wittle baby soooo much!

-Many of you love this.
-It can feel warm, silly, and make you drop into little space quickly.
-I heard from some of you that you enjoy that your carer also speaks to you that way, as some parents do.
+You might want to use made-up words, slurred or soft consonants, and exaggerated cuteness.
+Many of you love this!
+It can feel warm and silly, helping you drop into your little space quickly.
+I’ve heard from some of you that you enjoy when your caregiver speaks to you this way, just like some parents do.

-I’m not imitating a baby, I’m speaking to the baby, with joy, rhythm, and cuteness.
+I’m not imitating a baby; I’m speaking to the baby with joy, rhythm, and cuteness.
 That’s motherese.

-In real-life parenting it actually helps babies develop language, emotional understanding, and connection.
+In real-life parenting, it actually helps babies develop language, emotional understanding, and connection.

 'If you throw that teddy one more time, I’ll have to report you for attempted defenestration.'